anywhichway/reasondb/README.md

 `clear` - Clear storage when creating the database.

-`activate` - Activat eobjects to automatically update the database and indexes when changed. `false` dooes not currently work but is under development.
+`activate` - Activate objects to automatically update the database and indexes when changed. `false` dooes not currently work but is under development.

 `options` - See storage types above for the only current options, which are instantiated storage clients.